Xilinx/ml-suite/deepdetect_webcam.md

 For instructions on launching and connecting to instances, see [here][].

-Start by launching Two Terminals
+Start by launching two Terminals

 **Terminal 1**
 1. Connect to F1